 77The average gross wage in the corporate sector in 2022 increased by 15% annually.
 The growth of average monthly wages is registered in all of the corporate sector activities, with the highest growth rate in activities related to real estate, professional, scholar, technical, administrative and auxiliary services (15.6%) and wholesale and retail trade, transport, storage and catering (14.6%).
 The growth in wages is partly due to the increase in minimum wage of 18.5% in March 2022.
 Pursuant to the latest amendments to the growth of the minimum wage (Official Gazette of the Republic of North Macedonia No. 41/22) from March 2022, the minimum net wage was extraordinarily increased by Denar 2,806, in accordance with the three-party agreement reached between the Government, the unions and the employers, where the government will subsidize the contributions (from March 2022 to December 2022 in the amount of Denar 1,197 each month).
 The minimum gross wage, from March 2022 to February 2023, is Denar 26,422 (previously Denar 22,146), while the minimum net wage is Denar 18,000 (previously Denar 15,194).
-Moreover, the latest amendments provide a new methodology which will adjust the minimum wage in the next period, i.e. from March 2023, with the increase of the average wage paid in the RNM for the previous year and the consumer price index - 50% of the increase of each indicator, respectively.
-Also, it is also defined that the minimum wage cannot be lower than 57% of the average net wage paid in the RNM for the previous year.
+Moreover, the latest amendments provide a new methodology which will adjust the minimum wage in the next period, i.e. from March 2023, with the increase of the average wage paid in the RNM for the previous year.
+The increase in the minimum wage cannot be lower than 57% of the average net wage paid in the RNM for the previous year.
 The increase in the minimum wage was partly due to certain structural factors, such as lack of labor force in some labor market segments.